How to Get more Views on LinkedIn in 2021

 But then, the balance is off, isn’t it?

 Well, no!
 Podawaa operates on a credit model.
 Engaging costs credits but engaging also earns you credits.
-Thus, by using the ADVANCE plan, you deactivate the commitment automatically on the publications.
+Thus, by using the ADVANCE plan, you deactivate the commitment automatically on posts.

 But others, users on the free plan, will compensate the balance: they will engage a little more and will be rewarded in credits for that.